technix/atrament.ink/docs/atrament-basics/publish.md

 npm run build-web
 ```

-The resulting web application files will be in `build/web` folder.
+The resulting web application files will be in the `build/web` folder.

 To preview your application, run this command in the terminal:
 ```bash